What can I do on the Administrator Dashboard?

 - Admins can also invite new teachers at their site to join Freckle at the bottom right of the page.

 Growth Data Page

 The Growth Data page provides a wealth of data on how students are progressing while using the Freckle program.
-Admins begin by selecting the subject they want to track, and can then decide whether they want to see an overview of all schools they support or drill down into a specific school (further refining the data by grade, domain, date range, and/or rostering source).
+Administrators begin by selecting the subject they want to track, and can then decide whether they want to see an overview of all of the schools they support or drill down into a specific school (further refining the data by grade, domain, date range, and/or rostering source).
 Once those options are selected, the page will update to display a number of charts, including:

 Usage Data Page

 The Usage Data page gives administrators a multitude of data on usage by school site.
 After selecting a school and date range, reports will populate with the following data: